intentee/paddler.intentee.com/content/api/inference-service/generate-embedding-batch.md

 This endpoint allows you to generate batches of embeddings for a given content.
 To use it, you need first to ensure you have embeddings enabled (see: [How to enable embeddings](@/docs/internals/how-to-enable-embeddings/index.md) for more information).

 You need to give each document a unique ID because the embedding will not be returned in the same order as in the input.
-This is because the embeddings will be generated in parallel by the agents.
+This is because the agents will generate the embeddings in parallel.
 To match them with your original documents, you need to match `source_document_id` field in the resulting endpoint with the `id` field of your input document.

 Paddler will divide the input batch roughly into context-size chunks and distribute them evenly between the available agents.